 ACTIVITIES AND RECREATION

-Beach towels are no longer left in guest rooms but are now kept on special shelving at the pool and beach for guests to help themselves.
-The shelving was specifically built for this purpose.
+Beach towels are once again found in the rooms upon arrival and are also found on special shelving at the pool and beach for guests to help themselves.

 Beach loungers are misted and sanitized at the beginning and end of the day and between each guest.